jrubio9/heroku-buildpack/README.md

 **Pro Tip:** If Heroku asks for password during the `git` command, use username `blank` and for the password, the key heroku informs via `heroku auth:token`.

-When this step is done, you will then be able to access the fresh retype website hosted in Heroku via https://_<my-app-name>_.herokuapp.com
+When this step is done, you will then be able to access the fresh Retype website hosted in Heroku via https://_<my-app-name>_.herokuapp.com

 **Note:** Remember to replace `my-app-name` with your unique app name in Heroku.
 If the name is already taken, you'd need to use a different one.